Meibomian Gland Expression

 Does meibomian gland expression hurt?

-Manual expression can be uncomfortable—there's pressure on your eyelids.
-Device-assisted methods are generally more comfortable because heat softens the oil first.
-Numbing drops help.
-Any discomfort is brief.
+Manual expression can be uncomfortable because there is real pressure on the eyelids.
+Device-assisted methods are often more comfortable because heat softens the oil first.
+Numbing drops help the eye surface but do not make eyelid pressure disappear completely.

 How often do I need this done?